taozuizui666/AI_car/README.md

 record : after 3 months, the car can use store lidar's data into SD now.

 it took me less than 1 month to complete 90% of Part1, but it took me more than 2 months to complete the last 10%.
+I can't use the [rplidar library](https://github.com/robopeak/rplidar_arduino) on teensy board, so I just read the manual and use my own code to analyse data from the rplidar.

 It is very strange that when I use computer to receive data from Lidar, it is all ok, when I store data into SD card, it is all ok too no matter how many data I stored one time( you can see the codes in the C_code folder), but when I combined them together, there are strange errors all the time,  like: reset the chip after 5-10s, file remains empty, can't control the car after 5-10s ...